Akmal didn't show remorse for failing to report fixing approaches: PCB disciplinary panel head

 Akmal promised a lot after making a hundred in New Zealand on his Test debut, but failed to live up to the high expectations that came with some fine performances early in his career.
 Constant run-ins with the authorities also marred his stop-start career.

 Akmal had earlier escaped a PCB ban in February for allegedly making crude remarks to a trainer during a fitness test at the National Cricket Academy in Lahore.
-PTI PM PM ATK ATK.
+PTI PM ATK PM PM.

 ALSO READ